pyroesp/libFFT/README.md

 For a 1024 point FFT you have to set the defines to 1024, 512, 10, respectively.

-**Note:** The library (and Radix-2 fft) has been made in such a way that the FFT point value is expected to be a value of 2^X. If you try a different value, it is highly likely that it will not work as intended or not work at all.
+**Note:** The library (and Radix-2 fft) has been made in such a way that the FFT point value is expected to be a value of 2^X. If you try a different value, it is highly likely that it will not work as intended and crash or not work at all.

 ## Library functions:

 The functions are divided in two groups:

-* Functions to execute only once:
+* Functions to execute before the main FFT loop and only once:

 ```C
 	void fft_BlockPerStage(uint16_t *pblocks);